aarmey/ml-for-bioe/lectures/Wk1-Lecture1.md

 - Type I error: error of rejecting $H_0$ when it is true (false positive)
 - Type II error: not rejecting $H_0$ when it is false (false negative)
-- Alpha: significance level in the long run $H_0$ would be rejected this amount of the time falsely. (i.e. We are willing to accept $x$ in 100 false positives.)
+- Alpha: significance level in the long run $H_0$ would be rejected this amount of the time falsely (i.e., we are willing to accept $x$ fraction of false positives)

 Beware of goodness-of-fit tests because they are unlikely to reject *any* distribution with little data, and are very sensitive to the smallest systematic error with lots of data.